 As I mentioned earlier, I’m a bit of tool-junkie.
 I’m always on the lookout for new tools that we can try in our business.

-So if you had to choose your favorite three tools, what would they be?
+So if you had to choose your favorite three or four tools, what would they be?

 Let us know in the comments.